 For well under $100, you can dine in a buffet, eat as much as you can, and probably do it all over again another 20 times!
 Try out Kamayan-Saisaki Dads; it will give you a true taste of everything ‘Pinoy’.

 Tip: order like a tourist, but eat like a local and get one of everything!
+For those travelling the Philippines may be interested in seeing lesser known places.
+One of these might peak your interest.

 For the nightlife seekers: Clubbing and more